-GER 5 Spring, 3 credit hours
+Spring, 3 credit hours GER 5

 A study of European history from the Reformation to the present.
-The focus is on several areas of historical change which have transformed Europe: culture (the Enlightenment, romanticism, contemporary European thought), politics (absolutism, power politics, and imperialism, ideologies liberalism, nationalism, socialism, and fascism), society and the economy (urbanization, industrialization, and the development of a global economy).
+The focus is on several areas of historical change which have transformed Europe: culture (the Enlightenment, romanticism, contemporary European thought), politics (absolutism, power politics, and imperialism, ideologies liberalism, nationalism, socialism, and the economy (urbanization, industrialization, and the development of a global economy).
 Three hours lecture per week.

-HIST 103 EARLY AMERICAN HISTORY

-GER 4 Fall/Spring, 3 credits
+EARLY AMERICAN HISTORY Fall/Spring, 3 credits